-If your folder list looks like this, and you see the Deleted Items folder, follow the steps in the next section to recover deleted email messages, appointments, events, contacts, and tasks that have been removed from the Deleted Items folder.
+If your folder list contains the Deleted Items folder, follow the steps in the next section to recover deleted email messages, appointments, events, contacts, and tasks that have been removed from the Deleted Items folder.

-If your folder list looks like this, and you see the Trash folder, you can restore items from the Trash folder to your other folders.
+If your folder list contains the Trash folder, you can restore items from the Trash folder to your other folders.
 However, you can't recover items that have been deleted from the Trash folder.

 Need to recover a deleted folder in Outlook 2013, Outlook 2016, or Outlook for Microsoft 365?
 You can recover a deleted folder (together with all its messages) if it's still in your Deleted Items folder.